what is an action dialogue?

 These projects are supported by individuals, foundations, groups and institutions in the U.S., Germany and the U.K.

-If you are interested in learning more about choreographic public dialogues, would like to take part in future events or would like to bring an event to your community, please be in touch.
+If you are interested in learning more about action dialogues, would like to take part in future events or would like to bring an event to your community, please be in touch.

 Photos: Marion Borriss